 - Classic example of the importance of plate tectonics is the connection between North and South America

 (see Hallam's figures in handouts).
+The long skinny central America connection between North and South America is a geologically recent development.
 29 families of mammals in

 the S, different from 27 in the N. After bridge 22 in common.